aneeshdurg/argparsh/README.md

 `argparsh` aims to provide an easy way to construct an argument parsing program from any shell.
-Unlike most other shell CLI parsing utilities, `argparsh` supports advanced features such as subcommands and even provides multiple output formats to allow maximum flexibility.
+Unlike most other shell CLI parsing utilities, `argparsh` supports advanced features such as subcommands and even provides multiple output formats to allow maximum flexibility. `argparsh` uses python's `argparse` library for parsing, providing a familiar and well-documented interface.

 ## Usage